c-blake/bu/doc/etr.md

 ```

 # Naming Note
-"Estimated time of arrival" (ETA) and "Estimated time of completion" (ETC) are a
+"Estimated time of arrival" (ETA) and "Estimated time of completion" (ETC) are
 more common names for this, but "arrival" is kind of misleading since arbitrary
 work is being measured and "etc" kinda collides with `"/etc"` & variants (e.g.
 in a Zsh "autocd" kind of context, yes resolvable with trailing '/', but even